 - The Personal Canons Cookbook, a series celebrating the recipes that make us who we are

 - A weekly round-up of my favorite things from around the internet

 If you sign up for a paid subscription, you’ll get all that, plus:

-- Our weekly subscriber chat featuring a truly lovely community and exclusive kitten content
+- Access to the comments, featuring a truly lovely community

-- A monthly writing/coworking date, during which time we’ll spend a couple of hours creating things in tandem
+- Monthly writing/coworking dates, during which time we’ll spend a couple of hours creating things in tandem

 - Access to a lush backlog of paid content, including recipes, book recommendations, playlists, and exclusive original fiction.